A daughter of the '60s feminist revolution asked,

 It’s the early ’90s, and a free-spirited young American is living in Tokyo.
 She confronts a disturbing suicide epidemic among single Japanese women who’ve been labeled “Christmas cake”—an epidemic that soon claims her close friend, Yuki.
 She ruminates on the tragedy for years to come.
 A decade later, in New York City, she forms a low-stakes, Japanese-themed pop band in remembrance of her late friend.
 Then the band accidentally becomes big in Japan.

 This is a true story about Petra, a native New Yorker.
 She’s a knitwear designer by day and a pop star by night, or whatever time it is in Tokyo.
-Her band, Gaijin à Go Go, makes history as the only undiscovered American act ever to sign with a major Japanese label, Sony Japan.
+Her band, Gaijin à Go Go, makes history as the only nobodies from American to ever to sign with a major Japanese label, Sony Japan.

 Petra goes on an unexpected journey of getting older under the spotlight, where a woman can go from hot to not with too many candles on her birthday cake.
 She discovers that turning forty while single might be America’s version of “Christmas cake.”
-Facing spinsterhood dead on, she takes control of her narrative and gives it a positive twist—she marries herself and strides off into the glowing sunset of her future, on her terms.
+Determined to redefine her narrative, she embraces spinsterhood, giving it a positive twist—she marries herself and walks boldly into the future she's created, on her terms.

 The film…